spacemeshos/post-rs/docs/profiler.md

 * Disk speed
 * Amount of storage initialized

-The major task of the profiler tool is to estimate how fast can be the proof created for a given CPU speed and disk speed.
+The primary goal of the profiler tool is to estimate how fast a PoST proof can be created for a given CPU and disk speed.

 The best way to get the profiler tool is to get it from the [releases page](https://github.com/spacemeshos/post-rs/releases).

-It's very important to remember that the proof time itself does not need to be optimized against, we just need to generate valid proof in time which on the mainnet is 12h.
+It's important to understand that the proving time itself does not need to be optimized.
+It's enough to generate proof in a specified time window, which on the mainnet is 12h.

 ## How to run profiler tool

-One of the most important part is to set correct path to data file using `--data-file` flag.
-It's important to set it so the benchmark will use the proper disk(s).
-Plaese be warned that the contents of that file MIGHT be overwritten.
+For accurate results set the path with `--data-file` to the same disk that will be used by the node, otherwise the results of the benchmark might not reflect the actual performance of the node.
+Please be warned that the contents of that file MIGHT be overwritten.

-By default profiler uses 1GiB sample data you can change that using `--data-size` flag.
-One can experiment with different sizes to check for the bottlenecks in the hardware.
+By default the profiler uses 1GiB sample data.
+This can be changed with the `--data-size` flag.
+Different sizes can be used to check for bottlenecks of the hardware.

-It's also important to give specific `--duration`, that defaults to 10 seconds.
-The longer the duration the more accurate the results will be.
+The duration of the benchmark can be set with `--duration` and defaults to 10 seconds.
+A longer duration will yield more accurate results.

-Proving options.
-There are two important parameters that then are used by go-spacemesh directly during the proof generation. `--threads` and `--nonces`.
+There are two parameters that can influence the proofing speed and can be optimized for go-spacemesh: `--threads` and `--nonces`.
-The general rule of thumb is the more threads the faster, but because different processors may have different behaviours when all threads are under load please check different values for `--threads` to find the optimal one.
+The general rule of thumb is the more threads the faster, but because different processors may have different behaviours when all threads are under load.
+Please check different values for `--threads` to find the optimal one.
-`--nonces` The more nonces one does in ONE data pass, the bigger chance to find a proof.
-The downside is the more `--nonces` the more work CPU will need to do.
+The more nonces are used with `--nonces` in ONE data pass, the bigger the chance to find a valid proof.
+The downside of using more `--nonces` is a heavier load on the CPU.

 To simplify the estimation of nonces please use the following formula: in google sheets format